Skip to content

 2. Crisis Response Phase

-When a crisis hits, rapid and coordinated response is critical for containment and continuity.
+When a crisis hits, a rapid and coordinated response is critical for containment and continuity.
 Crisis management teams enact response plans, enact mitigation strategies, implement communications, protect assets, and support impacted stakeholders.
 Leadership steers overall response while empowering decentralised decision-making.
 Responding effectively despite uncertainty and volatility is key.

 3. Post-Crisis Phase